 At first glance at this image, you would be forgiven for mistaking it for a work of art.

-But the image is quite much real, and has been snapped by NASA’s Juno spacecraft through a close approach of Jupiter on February 17.
+But the image is quite much real and has been snapped by NASA’s Juno spacecraft through a comparative approach of Jupiter on February 17.

-“Juno has observed these lengthy streaks since its first Close pass by Jupiter.
-The streaks are layers of haze particles that float over the inherent cloud features.
+“Juno has observed these lengthy streaks since its first close pass by Jupiter.
+The stripes are layers of haze particles that float over the inherent cloud features.

 Scientists don’t yet know exactly what those hazes are made of or How they form.

 Two jet streams in Jupiter’s atmosphere flank either side of the region where the narrow groups of haze normally appear, and some researchers speculate those jet flows may influence the formation of the high hazes.

 The image was shot on throughout Juno close flyby of Jupiter.

 While the photo looks, Juno was thousands of kilometers from Jupiter as it snapped the picture.

 NASA said:”At the time the picture was taken, the spacecraft was approximately 15,610 miles (25,120 kilometers) from the planet’s cloud tops at a latitude of approximately 71 degrees North.